HypertheoryTraining/AppliedAngularLabNov212024/src/frontend/labs/counter.md

 Make it so that whenever the user changes what they are counting by, or they increment or decrement the counter, this is stored somewhere so that when they reload the page, it "remembers" their previous state.

 You could use an API for this, but to keep it simple, perhaps just store the values in the `localStorage` of the web browser.
+-------------- done ------------
+follow your video as reference to do the same / try to get it all done and also xtry to do FizzBuzzPrime numbers as well it's not done yet but try to get it all done Thnak you !! i have learn so many thing which i forgot / help me te get it all brush up :)